 What is Utovlan?

 Utovlan is a prescription medicine used by women to adjust their menstrual cycle and delay their next period for up to 14 days.
 It is sometimes also prescribed to treat premenstrual syndrome and other menstrual problems, breast cancer, and endometriosis.
 Utovlan uses a synthetic hormone called norethisterone to mimic the action of the natural bodily hormone progesterone.
 A sustained dosage of norethisterone (3 x 5mg Utovlan tablets per day) will delay your period for as long as you continue to take the tablets.
-Unless instructed otherwise by our online GP, you should not use Utovlan continuously for more than 14 days.
+Unless instructed otherwise by our online Doctor, you should not use Utovlan continuously for more than 14 days.
 If you want to suppress your periods on a long-term basis, there may be other alternatives, including some brands of contraceptive mini-pill.

 What is the active ingredient of Utovlan?